Dowlais Ironworks

-The Dowlais Ironworks was a major ironworks and steelworks located at Dowlais near Merthyr Tydfil, in Wales.
+The Dowlais Ironworks was a major ironworks and steelworks located at Dowlais near Merthyr Tydfil, in South East Wales.
 Founded in the 18th century, it operated until the end of the 20th, at one time in the 19th century being the largest steel producer in the UK.
 Dowlais Ironworks was the first business to license the Bessemer process, using it to produce steel in 1865.
 Dowlais Ironworks was one of the four principal ironworks in Merthyr.
 The other three were Cyfarthfa, Plymouth, and Penydarren Ironworks.
 In 1936 Dowlais played a part in the events leading to the abdication crisis of Edward VIII, when the King visited the steelworks and was reported as saying that "these works brought these men here.
 Something must be done to get them back to work", a statement which was seen as political interference.
 The steelworks closed in 1987.

 Beginnings (1759–1807)

 The works was founded on 19 September 1759 as a partnership of nine partners with a capital of £4,000.
 The partners were: Thomas Lewis, Thomas Price, Richard Jenkins, Thomas Harris, John Curtis, Nathaniel Webb, John Jones, Isaac Wilkinson and Edward Blakeway.
 The purpose of the partnership was the:

 '... art misterry, and business of an iron master and iron manufacturer, and for that purpose to build a certain ffurnace or ffurnaces for smelting of iron ore or mine or stone into pig iron in the parish of Merthyr Tidvil for a term of 99 years, and that with the joint stock of £4,000 which the said partners hav agreed to bring in, advance and deliver in and before the first day of January AD 1760.'

 Lewis brought to the partnership a complex system of leases that allowed the erection of a furnace and the right to mine iron ore, coal and limestone at Dowlais, Pantyrwayn and Tor-y-Fan.
 Wilkinson brought in his patented machine for blowing furnaces and his experience of having acquired the iron-works at Bersham, near Wrexham six years previously.
 The other partners brought in capital and various other leases and mineral rights.

 The furnace was established on the hillside above Merthyr.
 It was not an ideal location.
 But all the elements for production were at hand.
 However, the enterprise struggled because its management was too thinly spread among the partners.
 In 1765, Nathaniel Webb, Thomas Price and William Lewis had become or were appointed executive partners.
 However, either because they 'could no longer give the expanding business their full attention, or because they felt that the enterprise needed the direction of an expert hand, on 30 April 1767 they offered John Guest the post of works manager.'

 In 1781, Guest purchased 7 of the 16 shares in the works and a second furnace was built.
 In 1786, he was succeeded by his son, Thomas Guest, who formed the Dowlais Iron Company with his son-in-law William Taitt.
 Guest introduced many innovations and the works prospered.